philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 ## Task \#1: Create Power Apps portal

+1. Use your tenant credentials username and password to set up a Sales Trail in Dynamics365 in an Incognito or Private browser window.
+This create a new environment in your tenancy called **Sales Trial**, containing the various sales apps.

-1. Sign in to <https://make.powerapps.com>  This opens the Power Apps maker portal.
+2. Sign in to <https://make.powerapps.com>  This opens the Power Apps maker portal.

 2. If the **Environment** displayed in the top right is not your **Sales Trial** environment, click to select this environment.

-3. On the Home page, click on the **Create** then **Portal from blank** panel
+3. On the Home page, click on the **New app** then **Portal** panel

-    > If you do not see this option, try zooming out.

 4. Provide new portal details